SahithyaAluru/Linkdin_Insights_Scrapper/README.md

 Crucially, this is where the need for a login arises.
 To access and scrape a page's posts without being immediately redirected to a login prompt, a valid, authenticated session is necessary, which is handled by the (currently non-implemented) load_cookies function.

-main.py:-
+# main.py:-

 1.This is the API Endpoint Handler using FastAPI.

 2.It initializes the FastAPI app and ensures the database tables are created (Base.metadata.create_all).

 3.get_db(): This is a FastAPI dependency function that handles creating and closing a database session for each request.

-/page/{page_id} (GET):
+# /page/{page_id} (GET):

-Tries to read the page from the database (crud.get_page_by_id).
+1.Tries to read the page from the database (crud.get_page_by_id).

-If found, it immediately returns the saved data (avoiding unnecessary scraping).
+2.If found, it immediately returns the saved data (avoiding unnecessary scraping).

-If not found, it calls scraper.scrape_linkedin_page to fetch the data.
+3.If not found, it calls scraper.scrape_linkedin_page to fetch the data.

-It then calls crud.create_page to save the new data into the pages table.
+4.It then calls crud.create_page to save the new data into the pages table.

-/page/{page_id}/posts (GET):
+# /page/{page_id}/posts (GET):

-First, it verifies the page exists in the DB.
+1.First, it verifies the page exists in the DB.

-Tries to read existing posts for that page (crud.get_posts_by_page).
+2.Tries to read existing posts for that page (crud.get_posts_by_page).

-If posts are found, it returns them.
+3.If posts are found, it returns them.

-If no posts are found, it executes the resource-intensive process: it calls scraper.scrape_company_posts (which launches the Selenium browser).
+4.If no posts are found, it executes the resource-intensive process: it calls scraper.scrape_company_posts (which launches the Selenium browser).

 Finally, it calls crud.create_posts to save the newly scraped posts to the posts table.

-🌐 API Workflow & Data Persistence
+# 🌐 API Workflow & Data Persistence
 The application's design is based on a Cache-Aside pattern, where the database acts as a cache for scraped data.

-Request to /page/deepsolv:
+# Request to /page/deepsolv:

 The API first checks the pages table for a record with linkedin_id = 'deepsolv'.